 If we take a look into Mill's example, we can deduct two important points.

-For Mill, an interference or punishment should be carried out once there is a harmful act, which seems as physical harm.
+- Mill clearly separates the "free speech and thought" from "freedom of action". - For Mill, an interference or punishment should be carried out once there is a harmful act, which seems as physical harm.

 The two points lead us to think the situations when (only!) speech causes psychological harm to another party - like in hate speech.

 A basic definition that you can find on the internet for the hate speech is: